How To Get Started Recording Drums

 Curious to know more?

+We have a Drums Recording Masterclass coming up that is open to all, led by Sound Engineer Haydn Bendall with credits such as Kate Bush and Paul McCartney and world-class session drummer Ralph Salmins.
+Book your place now!
 Our music production students learn these and many other techniques for getting great results recording drums during their studies.
 They learn from industry experts like Alex Scannell or Sylvia Massy and take these skills back into our dedicated studios at Abbey Road and Angel to practice and develop.

 Blog collaborator and sound engineer Carlos Bricio, together with plug-in company Sonimus, ran a drum recording workshop last year in Madrid, Spain.
 They spent one day with a fully practical experience at GG producciones studio.
 You can read more about it in the following blog post.